-Whether you’re a home cook who experiments with recipes, you’re trying to make healthier meals at home, or you’re an experienced cook wanting to speed up the cooking process, there are many food processors available that can do the job.
-However, not all food processors are created equal.
-We’ve rounded up the best food processors on the market at various price ranges.
+Whether you’re a cooking newbie or an experienced chopping savant looking to speed up your process, there are many food processors available that can do the job.
+However, not all processors are created equal.
+Here’s a breakdown of our favorite food processors, with options for every level of kitchen expertise.

 Cuisinart 14-Cup Food Processor

-Cuisinart helped make food processors a standard machine in kitchens everywhere.
-If you’re looking for a no-frills, reliable food processor, you can have faith in this machine.
-This 14-cup food processor from Cuisinart is as reliable as the older models, but it’s equipped for the 21st century with electronic touch pad controls.
+This 14-cup food processor from Cuisinart is as reliable as the company’s older flagship models, but equipped for the 21st century with electronic touchpad controls.
 These controls let you select among high/low, on/off, and pulse.

 Hamilton Beach 10-Cup Food Processor With Compact Storage

 While food processors may be a handy addition to your kitchen counter, some are pricey due to all the fancy features they offer, many of which you might never use.
-This Hamilton Beach machine is easy on the wallet, and it works just as effectively as many higher-end models.
-The bowl holds 10 cups, so it is large enough to handle most standard dinner recipes.
-The food processor also has an additional interesting feature: The lid flips over to help you store the machine in more compact spaces.
-Lack of counter space can no longer be your excuse for not trying out food processing.
+The dinner recipes.
+The processor lid can also be totally flipped, allowing you to easily stow the machine away when not in use.is easy on the wallet, and it works just as effectively as many higher-end models.
+The bowl holds 10 cups, so it is large enough to handle most standard

 Ninja Duo Auto-iQ Blender

-If you’re taking stock of your kitchen counter and realizing you don’t have much space to work with, this machine by Ninja is perfect.
+If you’re taking stock of your kitchen counter and realizing you don’t have much space to work with, theis perfect.
 It combines a food processor and blender into one, thus freeing up valuable kitchen space.
 The 72-ounce pitcher and eight-cup food processor are large enough for most recipes, from that Thursday night casserole to Sunday night meal prep.
 The machine also comes with two 16-ounce travel cups, which are great for taking drinks on the go.
 The high-quality stainless steel blades hold up well over time, so you can count on using the device for years to come.

 KitchenAid Food Processor Attachment